Q. What is hay fever?

 A. Treatment for hay fever depends on how severe your symptoms are.
 There are several different types of medicines.
 Some are available in a pharmacy.
 Some are available on prescription.
 Speak to your GP or pharmacist about the medicine(s) best suited to treat your symptoms.

 Steroid nasal sprays help to prevent or reduce inflammation in the lining of the nose and some can help to relieve watery eyes.
-Don't be put off by the fact that the spray contains a steroid the dose is tiny and only goes where it's needed (it isn't absorbed into the rest of the body).
+Don't be put off by the fact that the spray contains a steroid as the dose is tiny and only goes where it's needed (it isn't absorbed into the rest of the body).
+Unlike other hay fever treatments, they can take a few days to start working, so try to start using them at least seven days before you expect the pollen season to start.

 Antihistamines help to relieve a runny nose, sneezing, itching and watery eyes.
 Some types of antihistamines make you drowsy and are best taken before bed.
 Newer antihistamines (known as nonsedating antihistamines) are less likely to make you drowsy and are a common choice for children and people with milder or occasional symptoms of hay fever.
 Antihistamines are available as tablets, in liquid form or as a nasal spray.

 Decongestant nasal sprays are used to unblock the nose.
 They should never be taken for more than a few days at a time.
 If your symptoms continue, speak to your GP.

 Eye drops are available in a pharmacy and can be used to treat itchy or watery eyes.